microsoft/terminal/oss/chromium/base/numerics/README.md

 *** aside
-**Note:** The `Numeric` template types implicitly convert from C numeric types and `Numeric` templates that are convertable to an underlying C numeric type.
+**Note:** The `Numeric` template types implicitly convert from C numeric types and `Numeric` templates that are convertible to an underlying C numeric type.
 The conversion priority for `Numeric` type coercions is:

 *   `StrictNumeric` coerces to `ClampedNumeric` and `CheckedNumeric`